What Should I Do If Police Want To Search My Home?

 They do try to get tricky sometimes.
 In other words, sometimes, they do not have a valid search warrant.
 So, if they don't have a valid search warrant and ask to search your home, you certainly have the right to tell them no, I'm not going to permit you to explore my home.

 You're going to need to come back with a warrant.
 There's nothing wrong with that.
-One big way to get of having to get a search warrant for a home or a vehicle or to be able to search you is if you give them consent.
+One big way to get off having to get a search warrant for a home or a vehicle or to be able to search you is if you give them consent.
 Consent is the police's best friend.
 Anybody who agrees to let them search for anything will be tough out of luck.

-But if they have a search warrant to your home, you might as well cooperate with the police because it makes it look like you have something to hide or that you have guilty knowledge that something is in your house if you start arguing with them and they're going to get to search the house anyway.
+But if they have a search warrant for your home, you might as well cooperate with the police because it makes it look like you have something to hide or that you have guilty knowledge that something is in your house if you start arguing with them and they're going to get to search the house anyway.
 If they have a valid search warrant, then they can come in, and you're not going to be able to stop them.
 Our Los Angeles criminal defense lawyers will review further below.

 Don't Consent to Search of Your Home.